smithjph/Kaggle-Wine-Reviews/README.md

 # Kaggle-Wine-Reviews

-Predicting wine review scores from a Kaggle [dataset](https://www.kaggle.com/zynicide/wine-reviews) using SAS.
+Predicting wine review scores from a Kaggle [dataset](https://www.kaggle.com/zynicide/wine-reviews) using R and SAS.